bitwarden/contributing-docs/docs/getting-started/clients/mobile/index.md

 dotnet test -f net8.0 /p:CustomConstants=UT
 ```

-Finally, when working on the `Core.Test` project, go to the `Core.Test.csproj` and uncomment the
+Finally, when working on the `Core.Test` project or when wanting to use a Test runner, go to the
+`Directory.Build.props` (located in the root) and uncomment the line referencing `CustomConstants`
-line wit the `UT` constant so that everything is loaded accordingly in the project.
-Because of some
+so that everything is loaded accordingly in the project.
+Because of some issues the referenced
-issues the referenced projects, e.g. `Core`, are only included when the `UT` constant is in place so
+projects, e.g. `Core`, are only included when the `UT` constant is in place so by uncommenting the
-by uncommenting the line the projects will be referenced and one can work on that project.
+line the projects will be referenced and one can work on that project or run the tests from a Test
+runner.

 ## Custom constants

 There are custom constants to be used by the parameter `/p:CustomConstants={Value}` when
 building/running/releasing:

-- `FDROID`: This is used to indicate that it's and FDROID build/release
+- `FDROID`: This is used to indicate that it's and F-Droid build/release
   ([want to know more?](../mobile/android/index#fdroid))
 - `UT`: This is used when building/running the test projects or when working on one of them
   ([want to know more?](#unit-tests))